jmk-198xtsuga/MathApp/README.md

 aspirations of having full Java generic support or type polymorphism is going to be the second phase after primitive complex mathematical functions, because I am trying to avoid getting stuck on the fine details this early on.

+## Current Focus / Planned Goals
+Right now I am wanting to build a (hopefully) solid foundation for future mathematics, by writing a sturdy implementation of Complex numbers.
+I want to have generic methods that handle everything possible at their specific level, while leaving certain methods for lesser classes for concrete implementations.
+Currently, the goal is to get some basic math working in both polar and Cartesian represented numbers with underlying Double fields, which eventually I hope to revert to generic polar and Cartesian methods, and bring in a String / Stream / List field type.
+The math may be entirely unnecessary on an Android device, but I'm hoping for one project to show type-independent algorithmic implementation of math on larger numbers than Double or Long.

+The first major target is to generate a list of the roots of a complex number, list those in a contemporary Android UI View, and plot them on a unit circle for visualization.
+Next will be implementing some variety of a mathematical calculation and graphing module.
+Then I hope to branch out and also work on differential equations models with methods comparable to what I learned in Numerical Analysis (Adams-Bashforth and Adams-Moulton multi-step methods for numerical approximation).
+Take these goals with a grain of salt, as the saying goes, because this will be fully dependent on the availability of free time to work on this.

 ## License
 This project as currently available is published AS IS and with NO WARRANTY of fitness for any purpose.
 Reuse of code is freely allowed for non-profit-generating pursuits with attribution, and to conserve future